leena061/AI-Resume-Analyzer/README.md

 **AI Resume Analyzer** is a full-stack web application designed to help job seekers improve their resumes by analyzing them against any job description using AI-powered analysis.

-The app calculates an **ATS (Applicant Tracking System) score**, identifies missing keywords, and provides section-wise suggestions to make resumes more effective and tailored to specific job postings.
+The app calculates an **ATS (Applicant Tracking System) score**, identifies missing keywords, and provides section-wise suggestions.

 This tool can greatly enhance your chances of getting shortlisted by ensuring your resume passes ATS filters.